yair89999/password-generator/README.md

 # password-generator

-a simple website with minimized UI that makes you a password by the parameters you choose with python and html
+A simple code that gets the parameters of what to put in the password(letters,numbers and signs) and generate a password by it

-the other folder is a password generator using c++
+One folder is a website of it using python and html, and the other is the password generator using only c++